jgoerzen/wview2wurapid/README.txt

 Portions Copyright (c) wview developers

-License in COPYING, see below.
+License in COPYING.

+        This source code is released for free distribution under the terms of the GNU General Public License.

 ------------------------------------------------------------
 Introduction